-Solidarity Proj ects Quality Label for lead organisations Award criteria Maximum scores Award criteria Maximum scores Relevance, rationale and impact 30 Strategic approach 50 Quality of project design 40 Project management and coordination 50 Quality of project management 30 TOTAL 100 100
+Solidarity Projects Quality Label for lead organisations Award criteria Maximum scores Award criteria Maximum scores Relevance, rationale and impact 40 Strategic approach 50 Quality of project design 40 Project management and coordination 50 Quality of project management 20 TOTAL 100 100 score at least: 60 points in total and score at least half of the maximum points for each award criterion.

 Experts assess the application on the basis of the given award criteria and score each criterion with their applicable maximum of points as set out in the table above.
-The total number of points out of a maximum of 100 for each application is the sum of the scores given for each award criterion.
-Experts cannot use half points or decimals in their individual assessment.
+The total number of points out of a maximum of 100 for each application is the sum of the scores given for each award criterion.Experts cannot use half points or decimals in their individual assessment.